Learn how to tie a perfect bow with this easy step by step tutorial!

 Want to learn how to tie a simple ribbon bow?
 Tying the perfect bow is easier than you think!

-Watch the video below to see just how simple it is, then follow my detailed step by step bow tutorial.
+Start by watching the video below to see just how simple it is, then keep reading to follow my detailed step by step bow tutorial.

 Here’s what you’ll need to make the perfect bow: